EffectOrientedProgramming/book/Chapters/06_Failure.md

   getTemperature
 ```

-Unless we handle failure, the program ends here.
+Unless we handle failure, the program terminates.
-For example, if we try to print something after trying to get the temperature, an unhandled failure will not allow the program to continue.
+For example, if we try to print something after trying to get the temperature, any unhandled failure prevents it:

 ```scala 3 mdoc:runzio
 import zio.*